|

 wine

-from sun dried grapes
+dried grapes

 Vi